-Did you know there is actually an amazing beachfront campground in the desert of Arizona?
-Cattail Cove State Park Campground has a white sand beach, boat ramp, and 61 campsites right on Lake Havasu.
-This picturesque Arizona State Park campground offers a broad spectrum of activities for all to enjoy.
-Read more of what we have to say in our Cattail Cove State Park Campground Review!
+Did you know there is actually an Arizona State Park that has an amazing beachfront campground?
+Cattail Cove State Park Campground has an impeccable white sandy beach, boat ramp, and 61 RV campsites right on Lake Havasu.
+This picturesque Arizona State Park campground offers a broad spectrum of outdoor activities for all to enjoy!

-There are also boat-in campsites along the lake shoreline within the Cattail Cove State Park.
-Whether you enjoy hiking, swimming, fishing, or just lounging on the beach, Cattail Cove State Park offers a chance to get away and enjoy tranquility along Lake Havasu.
+There are also boat-in campsites along the lake shoreline within the park.
+Whether you enjoy hiking, swimming, fishing, kayaking or just lounging on the beach, Cattail Cove State Park offers a chance to get away from it all to enjoy quiet tranquility along Lake Havasu.

 Cattail Cove State Park Campground – Lake Havasu, Arizona